-The industrial complex adjustment claim can be one of the most difficult to initiate and to maintain.
+A factory insurance claim can be one of the most difficult to properly file.
 This is particularly true if you are running a business on the property and not just serving as a landlord.
-You will need a highly efficient adjustment claims partner in order to gather and utilize all of the resources that your policy has set aside for just such an occurrence.
+You will need, more than likely, a highly experienced public adjuster in order to gather and utilize all of the resources that your policy has set aside for just such an occurrence.

 The Day-to-Day Operations of Your Complex